Ripple

 By default, the ripple effect starts from the position of the click event.
 You can change this behavior using the igxRippleCentered property and setting the center of the element as origin.

-<button igxButton="raised" igxRipple="white" [igxRippleCentered]="true">Centered</button>
+<button igxButton="contained" igxRipple="white" [igxRippleCentered]="true">

 Ripple Duration